claimvantage/absence-piechart/README.md

 # Absence-PieChart

-The [Google Chart Api](https://developers.google.com/chart/image/docs/making_charts) has been deprecated.
+The [Google Chart API](https://developers.google.com/chart/image/docs/making_charts) has been deprecated.
 This is our solution to overcome this issue.
-We have followed the same URl pattern outlined in the following [documentation](https://developers.google.com/chart/image/docs/making_charts).
+We have followed the same URL pattern outlined in the following [documentation](https://developers.google.com/chart/image/docs/making_charts).

 This is a Node js application that can run on a Heroku server that returns the buffer of a PNG image.
 The arc values for the pie chart are retrieved from the request URL.